Grading Practices 2020-21

 Students who are interested in maintaining NCAA eligibility should be aware of the potential impact of a “P” grade on your ‘core-course’ GPA.
 The NCAA Eligibility Center calculates your GPA based on the grades you earn in NCAA-approved core courses.

-The NCAA has made adjustments to eligibility due to Covid-19 impacts.
+The NCAA has adjusted eligibility due to Covid-19 impacts.

-National Association for College Admission Counseling (NACAC) College Admission Status Update is a central resource of information about changes in college admission as a result of the coronavirus outbreak.
+National Association for College Admission Counseling (NACAC) College Admission Status Update is a central resource of information about changes in college admission because of the coronavirus outbreak.